zaknesler/modulate/README.md

 It will handle any number of connected users, as long as you add their email to your developer application via the dashboard.

-Or, you could wait half a year for them to approve your application for public usage.
-Speaking from experience.
+Or, you could wait half a year for them to approve your application for public usage, only to deny you for rounding the corners of the playlist images.

 #### Thanks